If your study load changes, you must tell us within 14 days. If you don’t tell us, you may end up having to pay money back.

 If you're an Austudy student living with disability

 If you live with substantial physical, psychiatric or intellectual disability, you may not be able to either:

 You may still be eligible for Austudy if you do at least 25% of the full time study load.

-You need to give us proof from a medical practitioner who specialises in the area of your disability.
-This must be in writing and show you’re unable to study full time.
+You need to give us a medical certificate.
+This should be from a practitioner who specialises in the area of your disability.
+It must show you’re unable to study full time.

 You’ll need to give us a medical certificate showing why you can’t study full time.
 You also need to remain enrolled in your course while you’re sick or injured.